hubmapconsortium/portal-ui/compose/README-deploy-PROD.txt

-To depoly to production follow the following:
+To deploy to production follow the following:

   - on production server, as "hive" user, cd to this directory